 On the 5th.
 October, 2016 in Stevenage, Hertfordshire, UK a 16-year-old boy stabbed a police dog named Finn in the chest and head causing life threatening injuries, but he survived following surgery and weeks of treatment.
 It sparked outrage and there was a campaign, including a website and Facebook page for Finn, involving his handler PC Wardell to enact a law to protect them , something that should have been included under the Animal Welfare Act back in 2006 but was either overlooked or not felt necessary.

-UK Government slow to come to the rescue of police dogs and horses.
+UK Government slow to introduce Finn’s Law and come to the rescue of police dogs and horses.